Knowledge Sources

 Refresh

-Website Links and Fluent Support sources can have a refresh schedule.
-Files and Text do not change unless you replace them.
+Website Links, GitHub Repo, and Fluent Support sources can have a refresh schedule.
+Files, Text, and Codebase (zip) don’t change unless you replace them — re-upload a new zip to update a Codebase source.

 On refresh: